creating a fundraising plan

 Raising Capacity Capital

 Capacity capital is the money that nonprofits desperately need, but find so hard to raise.
 It is money for infrastructure and organization building.
 It supports things like revenue-generating staff, launch of an earned income business, technology and systems, evaluation, training and consulting.
 If you want to move your organization out of the starvation cycle, you have to learn how to raise capacity capital.
-This webinar will show you how to:
+This on demand webinar will show you how to:

 • Talk about the importance of capacity capital to donors and your board